aws-samples/aws-hpc-tutorials/content/_index.md

 ---
 # Welcome to the Amazon Web Services HPC Workshops

 Amazon Web Services provides the most elastic and scalable cloud infrastructure to run your [HPC applications](https://aws.amazon.com/hpc/).
-With AWS' virtually unlimited capacity, engineers, researchers, and HPC system owners can innovate beyond the limitations of on-premises HPC infrastructure.
+With AWS's virtually unlimited capacity, engineers, researchers, and HPC system owners can innovate beyond the limitations of on-premises HPC infrastructure.

 AWS delivers an integrated suite of services that provides everything you need to quickly and easily build and manage HPC clusters in the cloud.
 With this elastic infrastructure you can run even your most compute-intensive workloads regardless of your industry and application.